Mattia46/firstMonth/pills/hashes.md

 # Hashes

 Hash is another data structure that's widely used in Ruby.
-It's also a collection of elements, except that you can specify the indexes (or keys) you use to reference the elements.
+Sometimes called Dictionaries, Hashes are also a collection of elements, except that you can specify the indexes (or keys) you use to reference the elements.
 Consider this code:

 ````ruby
 capitals = {"Great Britain" => "London", "France" => "Paris", "Germany" => "Berlin"}